KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_GetInstanceProperties
 	:dedent: 8

-Here, we have initialized the ``XrInstanceProperties`` with the correct ``XrStructureType`` and passed it along with the ``XrInstance`` to ``xrGetInstanceProperties()``.
+Here, we have initialized the :openxr_ref:`XrInstanceProperties` with the correct :openxr_ref:`XrStructureType` and passed it along with the :openxr_ref:`XrInstance` to :openxr_ref:`xrGetInstanceProperties`.
 This will fill the rest of that structure.
 Next, we logged out the runtime's name, and using the ``XR_VERSION_...`` macros, we parsed and logged the runtime version.

 2.1.2 XR_EXT_debug_utils
 ========================

 XR_EXT_debug_utils is an instance extension for OpenXR, which allows the application to get more information on errors, warnings and messages raised by the runtime.
 You can specify which message severities and types will checked.
-If a debug message is raised, it is passed to the callback function, which can optionally use the user data pointer provided in the ``XrDebugUtilsMessengerCreateInfoEXT`` structure.
+If a debug message is raised, it is passed to the callback function, which can optionally use the user data pointer provided in the :openxr_ref:`XrDebugUtilsMessengerCreateInfoEXT` structure.

 The message severities are:
  * Verbose: Output all messages.